Case Studies

 When we plan a campaign, we analyze the variables which will determine its success.
 We need to do the same when choosing the most suitable influencer and one of the most important factors to analyze is their audience.

-According to Influencer Marketing platform Brandmanic “Audience data can help us to foresee the reach of the campaign.
+According to Influencer Marketing platform Brandmanic; “Audience data can help us to foresee the reach of the campaign.
 The data which we need to consider might include metrics like page hits or average time spent on the influencer’s site.
 A tool which can be useful for this is SEO for Chrome.”

 “If there’s a brand or a space which I don’t feel comfortable with or don’t identify with, I’d prefer not to work with it.
 I wouldn’t feel loyal to my followers who are there because they share my tastes and interests.”